-Quantitative supply chain optimization, or quantitative supply chain in short, is a broad perspective on supply chains that, simply put, aims to make the most of human intelligence augmented with the capabilities of modern computing resources.
+Quantitative Supply Chain Optimization, or Quantitative Supply Chain in short, is a broad perspective on supply chains that, simply put, aims to make the most of human intelligence, augmented with the capabilities of modern computing resources.
 Yet, this perspective is not all-inclusive.
 It does not pretend to be the endgame solution to supply chain challenges, but to be one complementary approach that can nearly always be used to improve the situation.

-Except for very small companies, supply chain involves millions of decisions per day.
+Except for very small companies, a supply chain involves millions of decisions per day.
 For every unit held in stock, every day, the company is making the decision to keep the unit where it is, rather than to move it somewhere else.
 What’s more, the same logic applies to non-existent stock units that could be produced or purchased.
 Doing nothing is already a decision in itself.

-Quantitative supply chain is about optimizing the millions of decisions that need to be made by the company every day; and since we are talking about millions, if not billions of decisions per day, computers play a central role in this undertaking.
+Quantitative Supply Chain is about optimizing the millions of decisions that need to be made by the company every day, and since we are talking about millions, if not billions of decisions per day, computers play a central role in this undertaking.
 This isn’t surprising since, after all, supply chains were historically one of the first corporate functions, after accounting, to be digitalized back in the late 1970s.
-Yet, quantitative supply chain is about taking digitalization one step further.
+Yet, Quantitative Supply Chain is about taking digitalization one step further.

-(for example in dollars) with sound business perspectives.
-However, having good solid metrics takes effort, significant effort.
-One of the goals of quantitative supply chain is to help the company establish such metrics, which also plays a critical role during the later stages of a project in assessing the return on investment (ROI) of the overall supply chain initiative.
+Then, there is no optimization without measurement.
+Therefore, Quantitative Supply Chain is very much about measurements - as its name suggests.
+Supply chain decisions - buying stock, moving stock - have consequences, and the quality of such decisions should be assessed financially (for example in dollars) with sound business perspectives.
+However, having good, solid metrics takes effort, significant effort.
+One of the goals of Quantitative Supply Chain is to help the company establish such metrics, which also plays a critical role during a project’s later stages, in assessing the return on investment (ROI) of the overall supply chain initiative.

-in the company’s supply chain.
+Finally, as mentioned previously, Quantitative Supply Chain is not an all-encompassing paradigm.
+It does not have the ambition to fix or improve everything in the company’s supply chain.
 It doesn’t claim to help you find trusted suppliers or reliable logistic partners.
 It doesn’t promise to help you hire great teams and keep their spirits high.
-Yet, thanks to its very specific focus, quantitative supply chain is actually capable of delivering tangible results.
+Yet, thanks to its very specific focus, Quantitative Supply Chain is fully capable of delivering tangible results.

 The project roles